laas/fape/Manual.md

         };

-## Action conditions
+## Tasks

 The last example showed a usage of actions as condition appearing in the decomposition of another one.
-This condition is satisfied if there is an action with the same name and parameters satisfying all temporal constraints on the action condition time points.
+This condition, called task, is satisfied if there is an action with the same name and parameters satisfying all temporal constraints on the action condition time points.

     [10,90] Go(PR2, Kitchen, Bedroom);